 All non-management directors are also entitled to reimbursement of expenses for all services as a director, including committee participation or special assignments.
+There have been no changes to the director compensation arrangements for 2012.

 Notwithstanding anything to the contrary set forth in any of the Company's previous filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, that might incorporate future filings, including this Proxy Statement, in whole or in part, the Report of the Audit Committee shall not be incorporated by reference into any such filings.